cedik456/scratch/README.md

 ## Project Overview

 The School Dashboard is a web-based application designed to manage student information efficiently.
 It features a sidebar for easy navigation and includes sections for user profiles, student data display, and subject display based on the student's program ID.
+Additionally, it includes user authentication features like login and registration to control access.
 This project uses a minimalistic PHP MVC approach without classes, focusing on simplicity and ease of use, along with HTML, CSS, and JavaScript for the front-end.

 ## Features

+- **Login & Registration:** User authentication to access the dashboard.
 - **Sidebar Navigation:** Easily switch between user profile, student display, and subject display sections.
 - **User Profile:** View and manage user information.
 - **Student Display:** Display students' data based on their enrolled programs.